 Please also note that if you have applied for consecutive registration where you will start your Master's programme of study in 2015 and your PhD the following year in 2016, that you will not be eligible to apply for a Principal's Career Development Scholarship in 2015.
 Principal's awards cannot be held concurrently with fully-funded scholarships but can be held with partial awards such as the Edinburgh Global Research Scholarships.

 The University will use the information you provide on your scholarship application form together with the information contained in the supporting documentation (two references and academic transcript) which you submitted as part of your application for admission to administer and assess your scholarship application and to select successful applicants.

 Shortlisted candidates should expect to be invited to attend an interview which will take place either in person or by telephone.

-The winners of the scholarship will be announced in April 2014.
+The winners of the scholarship will be announced in late April 2014.

 This article was published on Nov 11, 2014